venkatra/lambdasnowflake/README.md

 for the compute time you consume - there is no charge when your code is not running.

 This write-up is about how to code a simple AWS Lambda function that communicates with SnowFlake.
-It demonstrates a working example and things to consider.explains  and points to consider.
+It demonstrates a working example and reflects on points to consider.
 The code is present in the GitHub - [lambdasnowflake](https://github.com/venkatra/lambdasnowflake).

 ### Scenario
-  Typically when loading data into snowflake the preferred approach is to collect large amount of data into an s3 bucket and load (example via `COPY` command).
+  Typically when loading data into snowflake the preferred approach is to collect large amount of data ex: into an s3 bucket and load (example via `COPY` command).
 This is also true to extent of loading mini batched streaming data in the size of atleast 100mb.
 Blog list:
   - [Blog - Part1](https://www.snowflake.com/blog/designing-big-data-stream-ingestion-architectures-using-snowflake-part-1/)
   - [Blog - Part2](https://www.snowflake.com/blog/designing-data-stream-ingestion-architectures-using-snowflake-part-ii/)

-   There are some scenarios where data obtained is very smaller in size or no of records is less (like less than 1000 records).
-In these case a direct write operation seems a better approach.
+   There are some scenarios where data obtained is very smaller in size or record counts is less (like less than 1000 records), in these case a direct write operation seems a better approach.
 This code writeup is a demonstration of one such hypothetical scenario.

 #### Kijiji
- [Kijiji](https://www.kijiji.ca/) ,here in Canada, which provides a social platform to buy and sell stuffs.
+ [Kijiji](https://www.kijiji.ca/) ,here in Canada, is a social platform to buy and sell stuffs.
 This is somewhat similar to well known craigslist.
-It offers a RSS feed of the ads which can be retrieved ex [Kijiji-rss](https://www.kijiji.ca/rss-srp/l0), shows ads across canada and across all ad category.
+It offers a RSS feed of the ads posted, an ex [Kijiji-rss-link](https://www.kijiji.ca/rss-srp/l0), shows ads across canada and across all ad category.
 Typically on each retrieval you get around 20 or so records.
+The feed does gets updated frequently.

  For this write up the AWS Lambda function retrieves the feed ,parses the content ,extracts some information and stores the data into snowflake.